William A. Pusey

-William A. Pusey (December 1, 1865 – August 29, 1940) was an American physician and past president of the American Medical Association.
+William Allen Pusey (December 1, 1865 – August 29, 1940) was an American physician and president of the American Medical Association.
 He advocated for the use of radiation in the treatment of skin diseases and he was an expert in the study of syphilis.
 Pusey authored several books, including the first history of dermatology written in English.

 Early life

 Pusey was born in Elizabethtown, Kentucky.
 His ancestors were Quakers who traveled to the United States with William Penn.
 He was the son of a local physician with a successful practice.
 Pusey graduated from Vanderbilt University in 1885 and New York University School of Medicine in 1888.
 Interested in the specialty of dermatology, he went to Europe to train and practice for a while.

 Upon returning to the United States, he briefly took over his father's practice in Elizabethtown.
 He also worked as an examiner for the New York Life Insurance Company.